 CDKeys is an excellent option if you want a buying experience similar to authorized stores like Green Man Gaming but with prices closer to third-party sites like G2A.
 Just remember that all the caveats of gray market sites still apply.

 Gamivo is perhaps the third most well-known game key site behind G2A and Kinguin.
-It operates much like the other marketplaces on our list, acting as a platform for sellers to list their goods for sale.
+It operates much like the other marketplaces on our list, acting as a platform for third parties to sell game keys.

 Gamivo’s standout feature is a subscription service called SMART.
 SMART costs around €2.00 ($2.43) a month and gives you a range of perks, including exclusive discounts and deal alerts.
 Based on the example discounts shown on the subscription page, expect an additional 10% off the lowest prices listed by sellers.
 Whether 10% discounts are worth the subscription fee will depend on how often you intend to buy games on Gamivo.

 The subscription also includes the benefits of Gamivo’s Customer Protection Program, which is usually a per-purchase add-on.
 Gamivo’s Protection Program offers priority support and “fast mediation” between you and the seller.
 It also gives you a seven-day refund window for unused game keys, which helps make paying for customer protection an easier pill to swallow.

 As far as G2A alternatives go, Gamivo is a decent option.
 Pricing is comparable and sometimes slightly lower than G2A, and selection is equally comprehensive.
 Gamivo’s subscription service can be a good deal, too, if you buy enough games to make the monthly fee worth it.

 Kinguin is probably the most well-known third-party game store alongside G2A.
 If you’re familiar with G2A and how they operate, Kinguin won’t offer up any surprises.
 It’s the same core concept, allowing multiple sellers to register and advertise their products for sale for you to choose from.